dineshgyl/Aegis-decrypt/README.md

 # Aegis-decrypt
 A backup decryptor and OTP generator for the vault of the [Aegis Authenticator](https://getaegis.app/) Android app, inspired by [asmw/andOTP-decrypt](https://github.com/asmw/andOTP-decrypt).
-It allows to decrypt the Aegis vault and export its values in different formats (stdout, CSV, QRCode, Json).
-It allows to generate TOTP codes on the fly.
+It allows to decrypt the Aegis vault and export its values in different unencrypted formats (stdout, CSV, QRCode, Json).
+It also allows to generate TOTP codes on the fly.

 :warning: Currently, it supports only TOTP tokens.
 :warning: A few improvements are in progress:
 - export QRCodes in a unique PDF or HTML (simple paper backup)
-- support for HOTP format
+- support for HOTP/Steam format

 [![](https://img.shields.io/static/v1?label=Codeberg&message=Aegis-decrypt&style=for-the-badge&logo=codeberg)](https://codeberg.org/scollovati/Aegis-decrypt)
 [![](https://img.shields.io/static/v1?label=Gitlab&message=Aegis-decrypt&style=for-the-badge&logo=gitlab)](https://gitlab.com/scollovati/Aegis-decrypt)